Dionne Warwick: Personal life

 In 2002, Warwick was arrested at Miami International Airport for possession of marijuana.
 It was discovered that she had 11 suspected marijuana cigarettes inside her carry-on luggage, hidden in a lipstick container.
 She was charged with possessing marijuana totaling less than five grams.

-Warwick made the Top 250 Delinquent Taxpayers List published in October 2007.
-Warwick was listed with a tax delinquency of $2,665,305.83 in personal income tax and a tax lien was filed July 24, 1997.
-The IRS eventually discovered that a large portion of the lien was due to an accounting error and revoked $1.2mil of the tax lien in 2009.
+In 2009 Warwick had a $2.2 million federal tax lien filed against her.
+The IRS eventually discovered that a large portion of the lien was due to an accounting error and revoked $1.2mil in 2012.

-Warwick lived in Brazil, a country she first visited in the early 1960s, from an indeterminate date until 2005, according to an interview with JazzWax, when she moved back to the United States to be near her ailing mother and sister.
-She became so entranced by Brazil that she studied Portuguese and divided her time between Rio de Janeiro and São Paulo.
-In April 2010, in an interview on talk-show Programa do Jô, she said Brazil was the place where she intended to spend the rest of her life after retiring.

 In 1993, her older son David, a former Los Angeles police officer, co-wrote with Terry Steele the Warwick-Whitney Houston duet "Love Will Find a Way", featured on her album Friends Can Be Lovers.
 Since 2002, he has periodically toured with and performed duets with his mother (along with being the drummer of her touring band), and had his acting debut in the film Ali as the singer Sam Cooke.
-David became a singer-songwriter, with Luther Vandross' "Here and Now" among others to his credit.
+David became a singer-songwriter, with Luther Vandross's "Here and Now" among others to his credit.

-Her second son, Damon Elliott, is a music producer, who has worked with Mýa, Pink, Christina Aguilera and Keyshia Cole.
+Her second son, Damon, is a music producer, who has worked with Mýa, Pink, Christina Aguilera and Keyshia Cole.
 He arranged and produced his mother's 2006 Concord release My Friends and Me.
 She received a 2014 Grammy Award nomination in the Traditional Pop Category for her 2013 album release, Now.

 On January 24, 2015, Warwick was hospitalized after a fall in the shower at her home.
 After ankle surgery, she was discharged from the hospital.